Humanities

 Open to: 11, 12

-Please Note: Students enrolling in AP Psychology will be required to complete the Summer Assignment – which involves using two pre-course readings to write short answer responses – by August 11, 2023.
+Please Note: Students enrolling in AP Psychology will be required to complete the Summer Assignment – which involves using two pre-course readings to write short answer responses – by midnight August 11, 2024.
 Students who do not complete the Summer Assignment by August 11 will need to enroll in an alternate elective.

 Subject Area: History